brooswit/unity-magicavoxel/README.md

 #### `GetMesh(int frame, string paletteName = null) → Mesh`
 - Returns a mesh for the frame/palette, generating and caching if needed (uses the component `scale` field)
+  - When Meshing Mode = Cubic, generates a blocky voxel surface
+  - When Meshing Mode = MarchingCubes, generates a smoothed surface; `smoothness` controls blur of the scalar field

 ### VoxelMeshSelector (MonoBehaviour)
 A component that selects and displays specific frames and palettes from a VoxelDefinition.